lambdaclass/concrete/ROADMAP.md

 **Objective:** Stabilize machine-readable fact schemas for proof status, obligations, effects, capabilities, assumptions, policies, snapshots, showcase metadata, runtime traps, synthesis attempts, stdlib evidence, and package evidence.

+Runtime-trap facts include one derived per-function view: direct trap sites, transitively reachable trap kinds, the call/indirect-target path that makes each kind reachable, and any trusted/extern boundary where completeness stops.
+This is a projection of the shared site and call-edge facts, not a separately maintained truth source.
+“No reachable trap” may be emitted only when the conservative target closure is complete for the named scope.

 Keep one shared evidence-class enum and one shared fact vocabulary across reports; no report kind may invent private status strings for `proved`, `reported`, `trusted`, `assumed`, `runtime_checked`, `tested_by_oracle`,